By. Cailtyn Brown

-This section discusses approaches that aim to empower and support the female population of all ages with opportunities in varying areas of their day- to- day life that can reduce their risk for victimization.
+This section discusses approaches that aim to empower and support the female population of all ages with opportunities in varying areas of their day-to-day life that can reduce their risk for victimization.
 These approaches can occur in a variety of areas such as education, employment, and income support.
-By creating stability in educational areas, occupation and housing, a community can strengthen the resilience and increase empowerment in the girls and women living there.
+By creating stability in educational areas, occupation, and housing, a community can strengthen the resilience and increase empowerment of the girls and women living there.

 Support Victims/Survivors to Lessen Harms: